Margrit Waltz: Early life

-Margrit Budert was born in 1957 in Germany where she grew up.
+Margrit Budert was born in Germany in 1957.
+She grew up with an older brother.
 Her father was a World War II air force pilot.
 She went to an Ursulinen Internat, a Catholic boarding school near Bonn.
 The school was directly across the Rhine from Bonn-Hangelar Airport and she was able to watch the planes taking off and landing from the school windows.
 In a 2016 interview, she said that being at the boarding school under the supervision of the nuns to "the closest thing I could imagine to being in prison" compared to the "freedom" she was watching at the airport.
 Her interest in aviation was kindled when a friend took her for a flight in a Cessna 150.

 Waltz learned to fly in 1975, at the age of 18.
 Her first flight instructor was Erich Hartmann; nicknamed "Bubi", he had 352 aerial kills, making him the highest-scoring ace of all time.
 Waltz described Hartmann as "a fantastic flight instructor".
 At the age of 19, she earned her own flight instructor certificate, becoming the youngest flight instructor in Germany.
 An early job was working for the European company Aero-Ferry.
 One of her assignments at Aero-Ferry was to deliver a Cessna Turbo 210, setting a world record for a non-stop flight from Goose Bay to Düsseldorf.
 The publicity from this flight brought her to the attention of the German broadcasting company WDR, which hired her as a "weather girl".

 She met American David Waltz in 1980, at the Wilkes-Barre/Scranton airport.
 She moved in with him in 1983, and eventually married him; the couple have two daughters.
 When she accepted his marriage proposal, she told him that flying was her first love, and he would always be number two.
 Together they own Transaero International, which specializes in international ferry flights; David, also a pilot, handles trip preparation and other administrative tasks.
 Waltz now lives in Moscow, Lackawana County, Pennsylvania, where she has resided for most of her life.